 Mr. Outten’s notable cases include: a recovery of more than $12 million in a gender discrimination/retaliation case against Morgan Stanley in federal court; an $18.9 million arbitration award in a breach of contract case against Deutsche Bank (with partner Larry Moy); and a $71.5 million arbitration award under a profit participation plan against another international bank – perhaps the largest arbitration award in an employment case (with partners Larry Moy and Tammy Marzigliano).

-Mr. Outten was selected by his peers as one of the “Best Lawyers in America” for at least 20 years and as one of New York’s Super Lawyers for many years, where he is listed as one of the Top 100 lawyers in New York.
-He was selected for the Lawdragon 500 Leading Lawyers in America from 2005 to 2014 and for the Lawdragon 500 Leading Litigators in America in 2006.
-Best Lawyers designated him "Lawyer of the Year" for Labor and Employment Law - New York in 2010 and 2012.
+Mr. Outten was selected by his peers as one of the “Best Lawyers in America” every year since 1987 and as one of New York’s Super Lawyers, where he is listed as one of the Top 100 New York Metro Super Lawyers every year since 2006.
+Best Lawyers designated him "Lawyer of the Year 2010" for Labor and Employment Law - New York City and "Lawyer of the Year 2012" for Litigation - Labor and Employment in New York City.
+He was selected for the Lawdragon 500 Leading Lawyers in America every year from 2005 through 2013, and for the Lawdragon 500 Leading Litigators in America in 2006.
+Mr. Outten has been an AV Preeminent Rated Lawyer in the LexisNexis Martindale-Hubbell Top Rated Lawyers since 1992.

 He was a law clerk for U.S. District Court Judge Gus J. Solomon, District of Oregon (1974-76) and was an instructor at the NYU School of Law (1976-1978).
 He was an associate and then a partner at Lankenau Kovner & Outten, LLP (1979-1998).